 When in bloom, red hawthorn berries hang from its shrub in bunches that resemble a heart.
 Many herbs have visual similarities to the organ they support, and this is true of Hawthorn.
-It has a substantial number of flavonoids that protect the cardiovascular system and is often used for milder heart conditions.
+It has a substantial number of flavonoids that protect the cardiovascular system and used for milder heart conditions.
 It is an antioxidant that can lower blood pressure and cholesterol levels.
-Hawthorne has a mild sedative action that helps one relax and recover.
+Hawthorne has a mildly sedative effect that helps one relax and recover.

 Elder Leaves and Blossoms (Sambucus nigra)

-Elder leaves and flowers are mildly relaxing and calms the nervous system when there is agitation and restlessness.
-They also soothe the upper respiratory tract by breaking up congestion, which makes it easier to breathe deeply.
+Elder leaves and flowers are mildly relaxing and help with agitation and restlessness.
+They soothe the upper respiratory tract by breaking up congestion, making it easier to breathe deeply.

-This “Queen of Spices” is the third most expensive spice in the world because of its many culinary and medicinal uses.
-Cardamom helps improve blood circulation, especially to the lungs, so it is often used to maintain vitality and increase energy levels.
-It is warming to the stomach, helping relieve nausea and gas.
+This "Queen of Spices" is the third most expensive spice worldwide because of its many culinary and medicinal uses.
+Cardamom helps improve blood circulation, especially to the lungs, often used to maintain vitality and increase energy levels.
+It's warming to the stomach, helping relieve nausea and gas.
 Cardamom also helps when there is a lack of appetite.
-In Ayurveda, cardamom is an important spice that helps bring balance to all the three doshas.

 Grown in gardens since ancient times, rosemary is much more than a flavorful culinary herb.
 It is wonderful for cardiovascular weakness, particularly after debilitating illnesses, such as influenza and pneumonia.
-Rosemary is used for heart palpitations and other signs of nervous tension that affect circulation.
-It can be very useful for headaches and migraines as well.
+Rosemary also helps with heart palpitations and other signs of nervous tension, including headaches and migraines.

-Ginger is a circulatory stimulant that's used when there is coldness and dampness.
-It is anodyne and anti-inflammatory, so it relieves pain and muscle tension.
+Ginger is a circulatory stimulant used to reduce pain and muscle tension and anti-inflammatory.
 It is also antiemetic, so it helps to keep food down.

 Lemon Peel (Citrus × limon)

-Lemon increases energy because it is nutrient-rich, packed with essential vitamins and minerals such as calcium, iron, magnesium, phosphorus, potassium, zinc, and copper.
-Its fruit, juice, peel and essential oil are antibacterial, antioxidant, antihistamine, and anti-inflammatory.
+Lemon increases energy because it is nutrient-rich and packed with essential vitamins and minerals such as calcium, iron, magnesium, phosphorus, potassium, zinc, and copper.
+Its fruit, juice, peel, and essential oil are antibacterial, antioxidant, antihistamine, and anti-inflammatory.

-Native to South America and used by the Guarani Indians for centuries, stevia contains glycosides that are up to 200-300 times as sweet as sucrose (table sugar).
-It contains almost no calories and unlike other sugars, it does not activate an insulin response in the body.
+Native to South America and used by the Guarani Indians for centuries, stevia contains glycosides that are up to 200-300 times as sweet as table sugar.
+It has almost no calories, and unlike other sugars, it does not activate an insulin response in the body.
 Stevia is among nature’s sweetest of gifts.